Glencore Profits Rise on Commodities Boom -- Update

 "Rising commodity prices have naturally had a very strong favorable effect on our performance," Chief Executive Ivan Glasenberg said Thursday.

-The solid earnings report comes on the heels of other strong reports from global diversified miners.
+The earnings update closely follows other strong reports from global diversified miners.
 Rio Tinto PLC reported a net profit of $3.3 billion in the first half, up from $1.7 billion a year earlier, fueled by a 25% gain in revenues.
 Anglo American PLC reported first-half net income of $1.4 billion, compared with a net loss of $813 million last year.

 Glencore expects commodity markets to remain strong in the second half of the year, saying it anticipates that its trading division will report earnings before interest and taxes for 2017 in the range of $2.4 billion to $2.7 billion, a $100 million increase from its previous guidance.